FlushingBaseball/library-of-ptolemy/README.md

 A lone Mentor and his three battle thralls cross the rift to record the fate of a region of space and to meet with it's space Marines.
 The region and the space marines have all suffered without any contact from the rest of the Imperium.
 Traitors and Chaos space marines.

 ## Review
-Mid, the thrall POV was different, kinda refreshing, good lore, mid to bad book.
+Very good, the thrall POV was different, kinda refreshing, good lore, mid to bad book.
 Two thirds of the book is mid to bad but the last third is quite, quite good.
 It's a very hard book to rank, but the ending seems to make some of the slog worth it.
 I find myself wondering why the whole book couldn't have been written to that level.